All Episodes

 And the chills I feel when I talk about this is losing all of that information.

-You know, when I cry sometimes, people say it's fake and it's not because I can feel the death of the connection to our ancestors and everything that's going to come in the future.
+You know, when I cry sometimes, people say it's fake and it's not because I could feel the death of the connection to our ancestors.

 dan friesen